 - Leverage Trading

-AvaTrade offers leverage of up to when you are trading JPM stock.
+AvaTrade UK offers leverage of up to when you are trading JPM stock.
 Capitalise on trades even on marginal price movements.

 - Go Long or Go Short